 A room with a north-facing window, for example, a dark bedroom might be considered as shade.
 It could also be a spot far away from a window.

-Here are examples of a few plants that handle life well in the shade: ZZ-plant, Pothos and Snake plant
+Here are examples of a few plants that might tolerate long periods of shade: ZZ-plant, Pothos and Snake plant

 This light situation can also be described as: Low light

 This is not really a light situation - but some plants can survive for a while in darkness.
 However, we do not recommend putting any plants in complete darkness for too long.

 This site gets 0 hours of sunlight, for example, a bathroom without a window.